simonprovost/scikit-longitudinal/docs/getting-started.md

     If you want to install a specific version, you can specify it like this:

     ```bash
-    pip install scikit-longitudinal==0.1.0  # Replace with the desired version
+    pip install scikit-longitudinal==0.0.8  # Replace with the desired version
     ```

-    Please note that here we assume you have a compatible Python version installed (3.9 or 3.10).
+    Please note that here we assume you have a compatible Python version installed (3.9) and a working environment (e.g Conda).

+=== ":simple-python: Conda (CondaForge)"

+    To install `Scikit-longitudinal` using `Conda`, follow these steps:

+    1. Open your terminal or Anaconda Prompt.
+    2. Create a new Conda environment with Python 3.9:

+       ```bash
+       conda create --name sklong -c conda-forge python=3.9
+       ```

+    3. Activate the environment:

+       ```bash
+       conda activate sklong
+       ```

+    4. Install `Scikit-longitudinal`:

+       ```bash
+       pip install scikit-longitudinal
+       ```

+    This will install `Scikit-longitudinal` in your newly created Conda environment.

 === ":simple-jupyter: Jupyter Notebook (~ 1 line) via `UV`"